heptarch/heptarch.github.io/drafts/rbl2.md

 develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, radical openness to interdisciplinary leads, and wild synergy.
-Academic pedigree is only useful so far as it helps point to the ability to do original research.
+Academic pedigree is useful only insofar as it original research.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>